stelcodes/functional-news/README.md

 .
 |- resources
    |- sql
-      |- schema.sql (The SQL used to initialize the necessary tables in the PostgreSQL database)
+      |- schema.sql (The SQL used to initialize the necessary tables in the PostgreSQL database, as well as initialize functions used for the "hot" algorithm)
 ```

 By Stel Abrego 2021